Deepanshik/wdr6229/README.md

 A responsive hiking and adventure-themed website built using HTML and CSS.

 #Features
-Modern landing page design
+Modern landing page design,
-Hiking and camping activities section
+Hiking and camping activities section,
-Rock climbing information section
+Rock climbing information section,
-Recovery and hiking guide sections
+Recovery and hiking guide sections,
-Responsive layout for different screen sizes
+Responsive layout for different screen sizes,
 Custom typography and visual elements

 #Technologies Used